 is able to apply the knowledge regarding intervention development to find a solution for a specific challenge towards living a healthy life in the city.

 Mode of instruction

-This means that students have to attend every session of the course.
-If a student is unable to attend a workgroup, they should inform the lecturer in advance, providing a valid reason for absence.
-The teacher will determine if and how the missed session can be compensated by an additional assignment.
-If they are absent from a workgroup without a valid reason, they can be excluded from the final exam in the course.
+This means that students have to attend every tutorial session of the course.
+If a student is unable to attend a tutorial or lecture, they should inform the lecturer in advance, providing a valid reason for absence.
+In consultation with the lecturer, and only in case of valid reasons, a maximum of 3 out of the 12 tutorial sessions may be missed without being excluded from the course.

 -measured programme's general learning outcomes: 1, 4-6, 8-11, 13-21, 23-26

 -measured course specific objectives: 1-4

 To successfully complete the course, please take note of the following:

 The end grade of the course is established by determining the weighted average of the final paper and the pitch.

 Please note that if the final paper is lower than 5.50, you will not pass the course, regardless of the grade for the other assessment components.